 Punctuation is a time-honoured system to guide your readers’ breathing and speed of thought.
 Get it wrong, and you’re distracting them from the message content and focusing attention toward the form.
-That’s bad news for communication and trust.
+That’s terrible news for communication and trust.

 Colon or Semi-Colon?